CloudCannon/hugo-starter/content/_index.md

     image_alt:
 ---
 Some text

-Some more text
-A new new line
+A new paragraph
+A linebreak
+Another linebreak

+Another new paragraph